XueZeyue/XueZeyue.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I’m Zeyue Xue, a researcher with a passion for building Generative AI products and platforms.
 I am currently an AI advisor at Midjourney (China), optimizing the Chinese version of Midjourney.
-Besides, I am also a PhD student at MMLab@HKU.
+Besides, I am also a PhD student at The University of Hong Kong.
 Previously, I spent two years at SenseTime Research (working on training large vision models), and used to be a research assistant at NUS (working on large-batch optimization).

 My last representative work includes [SenseMirage](https://miaohua.sensetime.com/zh-CN/), a large-scale image generator introduced in [RAPHAEL](https://arxiv.org/abs/2305.18295), which has garnered million-level users within just three months of its public release.